shundhammer/qdirstat/README.md

     directories `/etc/ssl` and `/etc` are also displayed in a different color:
     Dark red in the light widget theme and yellow in the dark widget theme.

+    In addition to that, the parent directories now show a `>` prefix for the size, number of items, number of files, number of subdirs fields to indicate that there may be more.
+This is a hint (not only, but also) for color blind users.

 - 2019-08-12